systemPipeR/systemPipeR.github.io/content/en/about/project.md

 ### Templates

 The [_systemPipeRdata_](https://www.bioconductor.org/packages/release/data/experiment/html/systemPipeRdata.html) package provides preconfigured workflow templates that are compatible with the systemPipeR WMS.
 These templates include the necessary CWL parameter files for running a chosen workflow.
 Many of the templates come equipped with sample data.
 This setup serves several purposes: it simplifies the learning curve for using systemPipeR, allows for easy workflow testing, and provides a starting point for developing new workflows.
+To get started using systemPiperR's workflow templates, users should refer to the provided [overview tutorial](https://www.bioconductor.org/packages/release/data/experiment/vignettes/systemPipeRdata/inst/doc/systemPipeRdata.html).